HaoguangYang/rallycar/README.md

     You can perform code development when the lower deck is not powered.

-3. Alternatively, you can open a remote desktop view of your car computer with [VNC Viewer (on Windows)](https://www.realvnc.com/en/connect/download/viewer/), [Remmina (on Linux)](https://remmina.org/how-to-install-remmina/#ubuntu), or the built-in VNC client (on Mac).
+3. Alternatively, you can open a remote desktop view of your car computer with Remote Desktop (Windows), [Remmina (on Linux)](https://remmina.org/how-to-install-remmina/#ubuntu), or the built-in RDP client (on Mac).
 For the address, enter `car-X.local` or `192.168.43.2XX` (remember to replace X with your car number) in the previous step.
-The VNC password is `nvidia`.
+The RDP username and password are both `nvidia`.

 4. Turn on your remote control (RC) by toggling the switch on the rear of the remote to the right.
 A solid green LED should light up on the side of the remote.